 Making unit economics clearer

-The core of unit economics is identifying whether you earn a profit or go into the red after you’ve sold a product unit and incurred all costs associated with that sale.
+The core of unit economics for startups is identifying whether you earn a profit or go into the red after you’ve sold a product unit and incurred all costs associated with that sale.
 First of all, let’s get to the bottom of the costs, then clarify what counts as a product unit.

 What should you include in costs?